 This fun wooden balancing game INCLUDES 6 fun chickens, 7 hay bales, 7 wagon wheels, a barn, a perch, simple and kid friendly instructions.
 Chickyboom makes a great addition to your kindergarten, homeschool, or preschool learning toys and games collection

 AWARD WINNER: Chickyboom is part of Blue Orange’s award winning classic, wooden, preschool game collection including Pengoloo, Zimbbos, Gobblet Gobblers, Keekee the Rocking Monkey and Kitty Bitty.
 Blue Orange offers some of the best board games for kids with games like Dr. Eureka, Fastrack, Kingdomino

-FARM FUN: The baby chicks have flown the coop & Mama Hen needs help to bring them back.
-Spin & count numbers to travel and collect chicks while working together.
-Gather all the chicks & everyone wins!
+FARM FUN: The baby chicks have flown the coop and Mama Hen needs help to bring them back.
+Spin and count numbers to travel and collect chicks while working together.
+Gather all the chicks and everyone wins!

-WHO CAN PLAY: From 2-4 kids ages 3 and older can enjoy Count your Chickens.
-Includes: 1 game board, 1 mother hen with stand, 40 baby chick markers, 1 spinner and instructions.
+WHO CAN PLAY: Count your Chickens was designed for 2-4 players ages 3 and older.
+This game includes 1 game board, 1 mother hen with stand, 40 baby chick markers, 1 spinner and instructions.
 Game play is approximately 15 minutes.

 AWARD WINNING: Count Your Chickens is a mult-award winning game including the Creative Child Magazine Game of the Year Award, Major Fun Award, and the Oppenheim Toy Portfolio Platinum Award.

 HURRY LITTLE OWLS: In this color coordinated matching game, players cooperate to help the owls fly back to their nest before the sun comes up.
 Help all the owls home before sunrise and everyone wins!